Cognigy/Documentation/docs/en/docs/ai/nlu/nlu-overview/overview.md

 ### Individual Intent Options Menu
 Each intent additionally has its own options menu that can be selected by clicking on the three dots next to the Intent name.
 The menu provides a number of options:

-  * **Create Child Intent**
+  * **Create Child Intent**.
 Adds an intent as a child intent to the selection.
 See [Intent Hierarchy]({{config.site_url}}ai/nlu/nlu-overview/intent-hierarchy/).
 This property is included on data import/export.

-  * **Disable Intent**
+  * **Disable Intent**.
 Disables the selected intent so that it cannot be recognized or activated by a user input.
 This function temporarily removes the intent, and it's associated training data from the model but allows for it to be re-added in a single click.
 This property is included on data import/export.

- * **Delete Intents**
+ * **Delete Intents**.
 Removes the intent and all associated training data from the model.

 ## Attachments
 <div class="divider"></div>